insomnia-creator/MerryMac/README.md

 # m-cli-gui
 An upgraded version of M-CLI, for use from the Menu bar!
-This is a quit and easy way to do all the things M-CLI has to offer, but from the comfort of the Menu Bar.
+This is a quick and easy way to do all the things M-CLI has to offer, but from the comfort of the Menu Bar.

 When will it release?